Alberto Ginastera: Biography

 In 1968 Ginastera moved back to the United States, and in 1970 to Europe.
-He died in Geneva, Switzerland, at the age of 67 and was buried in the Cimetière des Rois there.
+He died in Geneva, Switzerland, at the age of 67 and was buried in the Cimetière des Rois in the Plainpalais district.

 Music

 Ginastera grouped his music into three periods: "Objective Nationalism" (1934–1948), "Subjective Nationalism" (1948–1958), and "Neo-Expressionism" (1958–1983).
 Among other distinguishing features, these periods vary in their use of traditional Argentine musical elements.
 His Objective Nationalistic works often integrate Argentine folk themes in a straightforward fashion, while works in the later periods incorporate traditional elements in increasingly abstracted forms.

 Many of Ginastera's works were inspired by the Gauchesco tradition.
 This tradition holds that the gaucho, or landless native horseman of the plains, is a symbol of Argentina.

 His Cantata para América Mágica (1960), for dramatic soprano and 53 percussion instruments, was based on ancient pre-Columbian legends.
 Its U.S. West Coast premiere was performed by the Los Angeles Percussion Ensemble under Henri Temianka and William Kraft at UCLA in 1963.